-- 74. All the above paragraphs are incorporated herein by reference. - 75.
-This is an action against Defendants for passing off their goods as if they were Plaintiff's Product, based on their promotion, advertisement, distribution, sale, and/or offering for sale of goods bearing and/or using marks that are virtually identical, both visually and phonetically, to at least one of Plaintiff's Mark, Trade Dress, Works, and/or substantially similar copies of Plaintiff's Works, in violation of Pennsylvania's common law of unfair competition. - 76.
-Specifically, Defendants are passing off their Infringing Products, by promoting and otherwise advertising, selling, offering for sale, and distributing goods bearing and/or using infringements of at least one of Plaintiff's Mark, Trade Dress, or Works, or substantially similar copies of Plaintiff's Works.
-Defendants are also using infringements of at least one of Plaintiff's Mark, Trade Dress, Works, and/or substantially similar copies of Plaintiff's Works, to unfairly compete with Plaintiff and others on Internet marketplaces, for space in search results across an array of search terms, and visibility on the World Wide Web.
+- 81. All the above paragraphs are incorporated herein by reference. - 82.
+All the above paragraphs are incorporated herein by reference. - 83.
+This is an action against Defendants for passing off their goods as if they were Plaintiff's Product, based on their promotion, advertisement, distribution, sale, and/or offering for sale of goods bearing and/or using marks that are virtually identical, both visually and phonetically, to at least one of Plaintiff's Mark or Works, and/or substantially similar copies of Plaintiff's Works, in violation of Pennsylvania's common law of unfair competition.

-- 77. Defendants' infringing activities are likely to cause and actually are causing confusion, mistake, and deception among members of the trade and the general consuming public as to the origin and quality of Defendants' products by their use of at least one of Plaintiff's Mark, Trade Dress, or Works, or substantially similar copies of Plaintiff's Works. - 78.
-Plaintiff has no adequate remedy at law and is suffering irreparable injury and damages as a result of Defendants' actions. - 79.
+- 84. Specifically, Defendants are passing off their Infringing Products, by promoting and otherwise advertising, selling, offering for sale, and distributing goods bearing and/or using infringements of at least one of Plaintiff's Mark or Works, or substantially similar copies of Plaintiff's Works.
+Defendants are also using infringements of at least one of Plaintiff's Mark, or Works, and/or substantially similar copies of Plaintiff's Works, to unfairly compete with Plaintiff and others on Internet marketplaces, for space in search results across an array of search terms, and visibility on the World Wide Web. - 85.
+Defendants' infringing activities are likely to cause and actually are causing confusion, mistake, and deception among members of the trade and the general consuming public as to the origin and quality of Defendants' products by their use of at least one of Plaintiff's Mark, or Works, or substantially similar copies of Plaintiff's Works. - 86.
+Plaintiff has no adequate remedy at law and is suffering irreparable injury and damages as a result of Defendants' actions. - 87.
 As a result of Defendants' actions alleged herein, Plaintiff is entitled to injunctive relief, an order granting Plaintiff's damages and Defendants' profits stemming from their infringing activities, and exemplary or punitive damages for Defendants' intentional misconduct.